theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/dropdown-boxes III (automated API).md

 ---
-ref: ecs-sin-nintex-forms-03
+ref: ecs-sin-nintex-forms-04
 layout: page
-title: Load data in dropdown boxes with automated API
-description: Load data in dropdown boxes with automated API
+title: Dropdown-boxes III (automated API)
+description: Dropdown-boxes III (automated API)
 product: erpconnect-services
 parent: nintex-forms
 permalink: /:collection/:path
-weight: 3
+weight: 4
 lang: en_GB
-old_url: /ERPConnect-Services-EN/default.aspx?pageid=setting_values_in_dropdown_boxes
 ---

-For the example with the flexible data selection in cascading dropdown lists, we also provide a mostly automated script with a few lines of code.
+For the example with the flexible data selection in cascading dropdown-lists, we also provide a mostly automated script with a few lines of code.
 This makes it possible for users without JavaScript knowledge to implement such scenarios.

 {% highlight javascript %}